axone-protocol/docs/docs/whitepaper/roles.md

 ***Interaction***

-DAO Participants interact with the protocol by making and voting on proposals, facilitated by staking $KNOW.
+DAO Participants interact with the protocol by making and voting on proposals, facilitated by staking $AXON.
 Each $AXON token provides a voting right.

 ***Entity***